Consent Orders & Settlements

 Binding Financial Agreements (BFA) can be entered into at any point in your relationship.
 Before you enter into a marriage, or de facto relationship, during the relationship or marriage, or after you separation.

 - Strict compliance with the legislation is required in order to achieve a BFA that is actually binding.

-A Parenting plan is a more informal way of recording your parenting agreement.
-It is not enforceable in the way that Orders are, however the Agreement may become an important piece of evidence in the event that either party departs from the Agreement.
+A parenting plan is a more informal way of recording your parenting agreement.
+It is not enforceable in the way that consent orders are, however the parenting plan may become an important piece of evidence in the event that either party departs from any agreement.